Singapore math: History

 Following Singapore's curricular and instructional initiatives, dramatic improvements in math proficiency among Singaporean students on international assessments were observed.
 TIMSS, an international assessment for math and science among fourth and eighth graders, ranked Singapore's fourth and eighth grade students first in mathematics four times (1995, 1999, 2003, and 2015) among participating nations.
 Likewise, the Organisation for Economic Co-operation and Development (OECD)'s Programme for International Student Assessment (PISA), a worldwide study of 15-year-old school students' scholastic performance in mathematics, science, and reading, has ranked Singaporean students first in 2015, and second after Shanghai, China in 2009 and 2012.

 Since the TIMSS publication of Singapore's high ranking in mathematics, professional mathematicians in the U.S. took a closer look at Singapore mathematics textbooks such as Primary Mathematics.
 The term Singapore math was originally coined in the U.S. to describe the teaching approach based on these textbooks.
 In 2005, the American Institutes for Research (AIR) published a study, which concluded that U.S. schools could benefit from adopting these textbooks.
 The textbooks were already distributed in the U.S. by Singapore Math, Inc., a private venture based in Oregon.
 Early users of these textbooks in the U.S. included parents interested in homeschooling as well as a limited number of schools.
 They became more popular since the release of the TIMSS scores showing Singapore's top ranking.
 As of 2004, U.S. versions of Singapore mathematics textbooks were adopted in over 200 U.S. schools.
 Schools and counties that had adopted these textbooks reported improvements in their students' performance.
-Singapore math textbooks were also used in schools from other countries such as Canada, Israel, and the United Kingdom.
+Singapore math textbooks were also used in schools from other countries such as Canada, Israel, the Philippines and the United Kingdom.